Persper/drepo-gitlab/doc/development/documentation/index.md

 ```

 Note that the category is created by the frontmatter entry itself, although,
-if you want to define a specific order for the categories of a section, or if
+if you want to define a specific order for the categories within a section, or if
-the section already has its category ordered, the new category needs to
+the section already has its categories ordered, the new category needs to
 added to the helper, as explained above on [customizing the categories order](#customizing-the-categories-order).

 #### Category slugs

 The nav categories are defined in the frontmatter as slugs, converted to their names
-on the helper file.
-The fallback is the slug itself, capitalized.
+by adding their corresponding labels in the helper file.
+The fallback is the slug itself,
+capitalized.

 For example, for the category slug `general`, the category output on the nav is "General".
 In this case, there's no label definition for the slug, so the code only capitalizes it.